DanteLore/dantelore/content/posts/multiwii-reflash.md

 ```

 <ul>
-	* Add this block to <strong>def.h</strong>.
+	* Add this block to **def.h**.
 I added it around line 924, at the end of all the board specific configuration blocks.

 </ul>